Our goal is to share information and products that are truly helpful to renters.

 13 Ways to save on your cell phone bill

 If you’re like most people, cell phones are a necessity rather than a luxury.
 We use cell phones to navigate, to pay our bills, for work, banking, and to keep in touch with our loved ones.
 And did you know that approximately 80% of Americans may be paying too much for their cell phone plan?
 That’s why we have dug up some super easy, super quick ways to help you save on your cell phone bill.

 Quick ways to reduce your cell phone bill

-1. Drop the insurance
+1. Drop the insurance on your cell phone

 If you have cell phone insurance, you’re probably paying around $10 a month for it.
 That’s a lot of money to pay just in case something happens to your mobile phone.
 And do you really need it?
 The answer is probably not.

 If you look closely at your insurance policy, you will discover that it doesn’t cover many common mishaps like water damage.
 If you drop your phone in the summer vacation lake, for instance, you won’t be covered.
 So after two years and $240 of insurance payments later, you still have to pay for your next phone out of your own pockets.